 |Phase 1||Phase 2||Phase 3|

-In the following section, the tests will be analyzed individually.
+In the following, the individual tests will be described in detail.

-There are two different procedures which measure the vitamin B12 levels directly in the blood:
+There are two different procedures, which measure the level of B12 directly in the blood:

 - Serum Test